Feynman Categories: Introduction

-{\sc The paper is organized as follows:} In \S1 we introduce the main character, that is the definition of a Feynman category.
-The first set of results then deals with free constructions and an equivalence of functors from a Feynman category and algebras over a triple given by the free constructions.
-This is known as monadicity and gives two equivalent ways of characterizing the operations. \S2 contains many examples.
+Chapter \S2 is devoted to examples.
 They basically come in four types.
 The first are ones based on graphs and give the usual suspects, operads, cyclic/modular operads, PROPs etc, by varying the types of graphs.
 The second type is the enriched version for these, which are introduced in \S4.
 This is an essential addition to the theory.
 It allows us for the first time to give a definition of a twisted modular operads on par with their non--twisted versions.
 The third type of example is the one in which the symmetries of the Feynman category are trivial.
 We classify these examples, which include crossed--simplicial groups, the simplicial category and the category FI of finite sets with injection as well as the category of finite sets with surjections.
 The forth type are free constructions on these.
-Before giving the enriched theory in \S4, we provide several essential general constructions which produce Feynman categories from Feynman categories, such as iterations of Feynman categories, free Feynman categories, level Feynman categories and hyper Feynman categories.
-The latter are essential for enrichment in linear categories.
-We also construct a Connes--Kreimer type Hopf algebra out of any $\Ab$ enriched Feynman category.
-In \S5 we give a third way to define Feynman categories and their functors, via generators and relations.
-For the special example of (pseudo)-operads this boils down to the fact that an operad structure can be given by the compositions and the associativity equations.
-In general, we need such a presentation to define the transforms.
-In \S6 we universal operations on colimits and limits.
-The paradigmatic example being pre--Lie operations on Operads and Brace operations on operads with multiplication.
-This is generalized to any Feynman category. \S7 introduces the (co)bar and Feynman transforms for well--presented (the technical details are to be found in \S6) Feynman categories.
-The examples encompass all graph examples and the theory is set up in great generality. \S8 Then contains the homotopy theory needed to state that the transforms give resolutions, that is free or cofibrant objects.
-Here the case of topological spaces is especially tricky and we study it in detail.
-We conclude with two appendices for the convenience of the reader.
-The first is on graphs and the second on the topological model category structure.
+We first treat the graph based examples, which yield all the known operad--like structures, cf.\ Table \ref{table1}.
+These all arise from {\it one fundamental} example $\GG=(\Crl,\Agg,\imath)$ where $\Agg$ is the full subcategory of aggregates of corollas in Borisov--Manin's category of graphs.
+This category is described in Appendix A. All the examples are derived from $\GG$ by restriction and decoration.
+Decoration here is a technical term which is defined in \S\ref{decopar}.